SkoUtes/cloudlab-ondemand-profile/README.md

-# Installing OnDemand and Keycloak
+# Installing Open OnDemand with Keycloak Authentication and LinuxHost Adapter

 ### Setup and Configuration